vaziozio/sentiment-analysis-app/README.md

 #### Access to Twitter Streaming

-**Be sure to create your credentials and update it into the streaming.py file.**
+**Warning: Be sure to create your credentials and update it into the streaming.py file.**

 ##### Libraries